rgeissen/trusted-data-agent/README.md

 ### Pre-configuring MCP Server

-You can bake MCP server configuration into the Docker image:
+You can bake MCP Server configuration into the Docker image:

 1. **Before building**, edit `tda_config.json`:
 ```json